 In terms of resistance, we found that some of the magnetic resistant rowing machines have a big advantage in terms of being able to adjust the level, just like an exercise bike or a treadmill where the computer can control this.
 We found that you can get a very smooth workout from it.
 Also if you row slowly, you can still feel the resistance from a magnet rower, opposed to the air and water rowing machines.
 So these are very durable, in my opinion, have been very popular for our customers.

-Know what quality you are buying.
+Know the quality you are buying.

 When comparing rowing machines, it’s absolutely important to jump on the rowing machine to check out the quality because you will have a different feel with each one.
 Rowing is an extremely popular workout and are great for rehabilitation exercises as well.
 When used in the correct way, you will benefit greatly from it, so you need to be sure about how you feel when selecting a rowing machine.